AnasSaleh23/onely-uwp/README.md

 ### Work in Progress

 This project is currently still in progress.
-The design is coming together.
-Rename functionality needs to be added to the UX layer, as well as basic user settings.
+It is currently highly useable under most scenarios, but the design needs adjustment for smaller views, and it could use some "flair".
 Testing for certain UWP-specific restrictions needs to be done (i.e, long-term permissions access to files in older playlists, regardless of where those files are stored).
-But, it currently does play, shuffle, repeat, and allow editing and saving of playlists.